Our Team

 My Approach

 My approach to counseling is grounded in an understanding of Psychodynamic theory.
 Meaning, I think the past and early-life experiences lay the foundation for our future experiences.
 I see these core experiences as developing the landscape for our future emotions, thoughts, behaviors and ultimately our beliefs.
-My goal in therapy is to facilitate an environment where you can gain insight around these experiences and come into greater knowledge of yourself, others, and the systems which influence us.
+Possible goals of treatment include learning to identify, process, and accept emotional experiences in the body, exploring internal experiences and offering compassion to ourselves in the process, promoting greater self-knowledge, and achieving internal balance through connection with self.

 Bryce’s Pricing